hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 I hear that several of them copy you.
 >
-> Chassee.
+> Chassée.
 And by my merit live.
 Ah, Sacre Dieu!
 >
 > Bel.
 They say that you're a teacher of renown.
 >
-> Chassee.
+> Chassée.
 I'll challenge any master in the town,
 >
 > And dance with him in any dance he will
 >